ChristianTracy/cra-redux-boilerplate/README.md

 `recompose` it's already installed in this project.
 This library has a lot of utils methods to use in your react components.
 You can see the full documentation in https://github.com/acdlite/recompose.

-In `modules/home/Home.jsx` you can see an example of `compose` method to combine two diffents high order components
+In `modules/home/Home.jsx` you can see an example of `compose` method to combine two differents high order components

 ```
 export default compose(